ideaconsult/apps-ambit/tautomers-example/README.md

  -m,--maxbacktracks <n>            Maximal number <n> of backtracks
-                                   performed by the incremental algorithms-DFSA (default value 5000) -n,--inchicheck <on/off>          The result tautomers are checked for duplicatin comparing InChI keys (default 'off') -o,--output <output>              Output file name ( .sdf | .txt  | .csv
+                                   performed by the incremental algorithms-DFSA (default value 5000) -n,--inchicheck <on/off>          The result tautomers are checked for duplicates by comparing InChI keys (default 'off') -o,--output <output>              Output file name ( .sdf | .txt  | .csv
                                    | .cml | .n3 ) - recognised by extension!
- -p,--inputfilter <filter>         Filters the inputed molecules as
+ -p,--inputfilter <filter>         Filters the input molecules as defined
-                                   defined by the <filter> string containing conditions in the form: PROP=a or PROP=[a,b] or PROP=[,b] or PROP=[a,] to define a value or interval.
+                                   by the <filter> string containing conditions in the form: PROP=a or PROP=[a,b] or PROP=[,b] or PROP=[a,] to define a value or interval.
-                                   Posible properties: #Mol - molecule record number, NA - number of atoms, NB - number of bonds, CYCLOMATIC - cyclomatic numberUse symbol ';' as logical AND to combine several conditions e.g. NA=[30,50];#Mol=[450,1000] -r,--maxregistrations <n>         Maximal number <n> of tautomer
+                                   Podsible properties: #Mol - molecule record number, NA - number of atoms, NB - number of bonds, CYCLOMATIC - cyclomatic numberUse symbol ';' as logical AND to combine several conditions e.g. NA=[30,50];#Mol=[450,1000] -r,--maxregistrations <n>         Maximal number <n> of tautomer